 July 2017

-Once peaceful, deliberate focusing will provide the best possible sound-to-word transmutation as your companion speaks.
-Some extra work will be done to pick it out of the din.
-Whether anything happens after that is a matter of choice and or courtesy.
+Once peaceful, some deliberate focusing on your part will provide the best possible sound-to-word transmutation as your companion speaks.
+Some extra work will be done to pick the conversation out of the din.
+Whether anything more happens after that is a matter of choice and or courtesy.
 There is a further option of paying attention.
 Take note of what stimuli is offered to your senses that your attention can choose between.
 Right now, there are three clear options: a sporting event on a large screen behind your booth partner, an interesting song at room-filling volume or your partner's conversation.
 One of these can be what happens next.
 One of them can be followed.
 By what?

 If the music is chosen, then following it with your attention also involves having already focused on the sound from the speakers which has already become musical notes and an appealingly even pulse.
 Applying attention adds a perception of rhythm and musical structure to the sound.
 Phrases lead to tonal resolves and rhythms resolve to beat one if you follow them with your attention.
-Consider it a secondary perception that keeps on doing things with primary perceptions after we are done with perceiving them with our primary system.
+Consider it a secondary perception that keeps on doing things with your primary perceptions after you are done perceiving them.

 Notice that the choices available to our attention are limited to sound and vision.
 When the pizza arrives, its aroma or taste can be focused on but not followed.
 When the hot pizza sauce seeps out onto your lap, that will be focused on but not followed.
 If it is hot enough, your brain will not bother with any secondary business at all.
 Attention that can follow disappears with a piece of you along with it as your brain closes a perceptual operation and loses its functionality.
 Once the pain subsides and the concert settles into repetition once more, attention or, secondary follow-ability can be started up again.

 If you've ever looked at something, you know that we can look at something that is moving and follow it by steering OUR EYEBALLS.
 Something similar is happening with the conversation and or music.
 Both are proceeding and one has to follow them to keep up.
 Stop following and either carries on forward as its component's are still perceived at the same volume and tonality as before.
 We call it not being tuned in or being tuned out or not paying attention.
-Resuming attention requires catching up with what was missed by repeating the tuned out bit.
-The taste of the pizza and beer can be ignored for several minutes.
+Resuming attention requires catching up with what was missed by asking your companion to repeat the tuned out bit.
+On the other hand, the taste of the pizza and beer can be ignored for several minutes.
 Upon resumption, one finds that they did not miss anything whilst ignoring.

-Our following-attention plainly has nothing to do with our primary perceptions other than proceeding from them.
+Our following-ability plainly has nothing to do with our primary perceptions other than proceeding from them.
 It seems reasonable to call it a second or secondary perception.
-Taste, smell and touch do not provide any secondary perceptions for us except some visual and aural associations.
+Taste, smell and touch do not provide any secondary perceptions.
 Our secondary perception is all about following sights and sounds after our primary perception has seen and heard them.

 The Big Game is silently on the big screen and it can be followed visually instead of the audible music or conversation.
 The operation is the same.
 Selected visual components can be followed sequentially.
 Like sentences, sequence is perceived as content.
+All that movement tells the story of the unfolding game play by play.
 With speech, we do not follow the pressure waves arriving at OUR EARDRUMS.
 We follow the words and their learned meanings.
 Likewise, we are not following the light arriving at OUR EYEBALLS, we are following the visual results of our primary perception.

 Following attention-getting details means excluding other details.
 Excluded visual details do not go dark or blank.
 They are still seen by our primary perception.
 They are unseen by our secondary perception.
 Their content will not be followed and will be unknown, even while observed.
 Right along with what song is playing now and the last thing your companion said.